 Shade trees show off just how wonderful nature can be.
-They can make life in general a more enjoyable experience because of how beautiful they look.
+They can make life, in general, a more enjoyable experience because of how beautiful they look.
 A park or backyard that is loaded with trees exudes restfulness and tranquility.
 A view that is full of big, graceful trees outside a hospital window has been known to speed up a patient’s recovery time.
-Most people are drawn to a thickly treed area, and members of communities often resist their removal in order to make improvements to public access or for the construction of new buildings.
+Most people are drawn to a thickly treed area, and members of communities often resist their removal to make improvements to public access or for the construction of new buildings.

 These are just some of the benefits of shade trees.
 If you are looking for the perfect trees to plant, sugar maples and red maple trees can be excellent choices.

 Sugar maple trees stand out in a well-landscaped area.
 They are an indigenous forest tree and are most commonly found in the Great Lakes states and New England.
 Ohio, Pennsylvania, and New York are also home to the sugar maple.
 In fact, it is the state tree of New York.
 They typically grow to a height of 70 to 90 feet.
 The leaves are quite large – 3 to 5 inches in length.
 The spread of mature sugar maple trees is from 60 to 80 feet and provide an abundance of shade.